-Many families create their own curriculum from a mix of approaches and materials that they think suit their child best.
-A purchased curriculum is not necessary to homeschool, however some families find them useful and so we’ve listed a few resources here.
+Many families create their own curricula from a mix of approaches and materials that they think suit their child best.
+A purchased curriculum is not necessary to homeschool, however some families find them useful, so we’ve listed a few resources here.

 How can I find other parents who have experience with homeschooling children with special needs?